andmoredev/andmoredev/content/blog/websocket-direct-to-agent.md

 ## When Should You Use This Pattern?

-This architecture shines when:
+This architecture works well when:

-- **Real-time streaming matters**: chat interfaces, live collaboration, voice agents
+- Real-time streaming matters (chat interfaces, live collaboration, voice agents)
-- **Multi-turn conversations are the norm**: the persistent connection avoids repeated handshakes
+- Multi-turn conversations are the norm (the persistent connection avoids repeated handshakes)
-- **You want simplicity**: fewer moving parts means fewer things that break at 2 AM
+- You want simplicity (fewer moving parts means fewer things that break at 2 AM)
-- **Cost is a concern**: eliminating per-message Lambda invocations adds up fast
+- Cost is a concern (eliminating per-message Lambda invocations adds up fast)

 It may not be the right fit when:
 - You need complex request/response transformation before reaching the agent